forbes-group/mmfutils/Notes.md

 with `pip install .[test]` in that environment.
 This has the following advantages:

 * Generally works.
-The typical recommendation (for example in the [Hypermodern Python] series) is to use [`pyenv`].
-Unfortunately, this is a pain for me on my Mac OS X development machine as [`pyenv`] tries to compile python from source which can take forever, and often fails.
+The typical recommendation (for example in the [Hypermodern Python] series) is to use [PyEnv][].
+Unfortunately, this is a pain for me on my Mac OS X development machine as [PyEnv][] tries to compile python from source which can take forever, and often fails.
 (For example, I cannot build `python=3.5.8` for some reason, and `miniconda3-3.5.*` is not available.)
 Conversely, `conda env create -n py3.5 python=3.5` seems to always work for me.
 Of course, this does require you to